Gonçalo Paciência: Sanfrecce Hiroshima

 On 2 September 2024, Paciência moved to Sanfrecce Hiroshima on a one-and-a-half-year deal.
 Twelve days later, he scored on his J1 League debut, in a 2–2 away draw against Kashima Antlers.
 He repeated the feat in his first appearance in the AFC Champions League Two, helping to a 3–0 home win over Kaya–Iloilo in the group phase.

 Later career

 Paciência moved clubs and countries again in January 2025, joining his compatriot manager Pepa at Sport Recife, recently promoted to the Campeonato Brasileiro Série A; he signed a contract until the end of the year.
+He scored five goals from 22 appearances, being relegated as bottom, and subsequently left.

+On 27 January 2026, Paciência returned to Portugal after seven years away, on a deal until the end of the season at top-division Santa Clara that could be extended for another year.

 International career

 Paciência earned 57 caps for Portugal at youth level, scoring 21 goals.
 His first game for the under-21 team was on 5 March 2014 at the age of 19, when he started and missed a second-half penalty in a 2–0 home win over North Macedonia in the 2015 UEFA European Championship qualifiers.
 Selected for the finals in the Czech Republic, he collected three substitute appearances for the runners-up, scoring in the 1–1 group stage draw with Sweden and converting his shootout attempt in the final against the same opponent.

 Paciência was part of the squad at the 2016 Summer Olympics, netting three times in the group phase in an eventual quarter-final exit.
 He first appeared with the full side on 14 November 2017, coming on as a 46th-minute substitute for Gelson Martins in a 1–1 friendly draw against the United States.
 In his second match, exactly two years later, he played the entire 6–0 rout of Lithuania in the Algarve in the UEFA Euro 2020 qualifying stage, scoring the fourth goal.